-Wireless setting, please refer to "Wireless" chapter for more detail.
+(Wireless settings, please refer to "Wireless" the chapter about wireless settings for more detail.)

-European Union - Disposal and Recycling Information
+Disposal and Recycling Information

 The symbol below means that according to local regulations your product and/or its battery shall be disposed of separately from domestic waste.
 If this product is end of life, take it to a recycling station designated by local authorities.
 At the time of disposal, the separate collection of your product and/or its battery will help save natural resources and ensure that the environment is sustainable development.